Guardians vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have come away with seven wins in the 14 contests they have been listed as the underdogs in this season.
+- The Guardians have been underdogs in 15 games this season and have come away with the win seven times (46.7%) in those contests.

-- Cleveland has a record of 6-6, a 50% win rate, when it's set as an underdog of -105 or more by bookmakers this season.
+- Cleveland has entered four games this season as the underdog by +120 or more and is 2-2 in those contests.

-- Oddsmakers have implied with the moneyline set for this matchup that the Guardians have a 51.2% chance of pulling out a win.
+- Bookmakers have implied with the moneyline set for this matchup that the Guardians have a 45.5% chance of pulling out a win.

-- Cleveland and its opponents have gone over the total this season in 15 of its 40 opportunities.
+- Games involving Cleveland have gone over the total set by sportsbooks in 15 of 41 chances this season.

 - The Guardians have played just one game with a spread this season and did not cover in that contest.